 The Developing Evidence Enriched Practice (DEEP) programme, developed in Wales, has a range of tools and approaches to support taking a whole system approach to the generation and use of evidence.

-Below are case studies of evidence informed performance improvement.
+Case studies of evidence informed performance improvement

 In early 2019, the West Wales Care Partnership decided to undertake a review of respite care services across the region.
-Working with the Wales School for Social Care Research, they began by exploring research evidence and organisational evidence about respite from other parts of the UK and then used this as a catalyst to gather local contextual knowledge from carers, practitioners and the people they support.
+Working with the Wales School for Social Care Research, they began by exploring research evidence and organisational evidence about respite from other parts of the UK and then used this as a catalyst to gather local contextual knowledge from carers, practitioners, and the people they support.
 They achieved this through Exploratory Talk discussions in each of the three counties.
-These discussions were audio-recorded, transcribed and then analysed for key themes.
-These themes and many of the associated stories and quotes were then shared in a regional event involving a researcher, senior managers, practitioners, carers and the people they support.
+These discussions were audio-recorded, transcribed, and then analysed for key themes.
+These themes and many of the associated stories and quotes were then shared in a regional event involving a researcher, senior managers, practitioners, carers, and the people they support.
 Participants at this event worked collectively to identify a set of principles and priorities for development, which were then incorporated into the Refreshing Respite report and associated recommendations.

 Key themes raised during the day were also woven into a poem that was shared at the end of the event.
 This poem supported a connection between head and heart in what matters most.
 Members of the Partnership are currently taking some of these themes forward, including an exploration of how local hospitality services can contribute to providing short breaks for carers.
-Their dialogic approach to exploring and using diverse types of evidence had the additional benefit of building relationships and trust between carers, practitioners and managers.
+Their dialogic approach to exploring and using diverse types of evidence had the additional benefit of building relationships and trust between carers, practitioners, and managers.